 Tip

-If you’re not using Safari, learn how to fill and save passwords with AutoFill.
+If you’re not using Safari, or if you need to use a passkey, learn how to save logins and sign in with Autofill.

 Set up 1Password for Safari